ZephyrusT/RISCV-32BIT/README.md

 # RISC-V 32 BIT VERILOG AND FPGA IMPLEMENTATION

 Building a RISC V processor in Verilog to demonstrate a diverging sequence a 7-segment display of Basys-3 board.
+[Done and tested!]

 ## Architecture
 ![App Screenshot](image.png)